alyserecord/agricultural_yield/README.md

 My plan was take a look at the producer pricing data for the crops that had the highest yield increases, to see how/if the producer price was impacted by the increase in yield.

 ### Cleaning the price data
-The price data needed a bit more data cleaning than the
+The price data needed a bit more data cleaning than the crops production data.
+The biggest hurddle was that the FAO's website did not indicate if the price data had been adjusted for inflation, so I assumed that it had not been.
+I used the [cpi library](https://github.com/datadesk/cpi) to adjust each USD value to the current data equivalent.

 ### Pitfalls of the price dataset
 While I was cleaning the data, I found in the price dataset was that it only included years 1991 - 2017, and it did not contain all of the crops that I for which had production and yield data.
 For example, the crop with the most consistent yield increase (Vegetables Primary) was not included in the price data.
 Similarly, even if a crop was included it did not have data for all the contries and it had many nulls for the countries where it did have some data.